-Stockholder Proposals for the 2015 Annual Meeting
+Stockholder Proposals for the 2016 Annual Meeting

-To be included in the proxy materials for the 2015 annual meeting of stockholders, stockholder proposals that are submitted for presentation at that annual meeting and are otherwise eligible for inclusion in the proxy statement must be received by us no later than December 4, 2014.
+To be included in the proxy materials for the 2016 annual meeting of stockholders, stockholder proposals that are submitted for presentation at that annual meeting and are otherwise eligible for inclusion in the proxy statement must be received by us no later than December 4, 2015.
 Proxies granted in connection with that annual meeting may confer discretionary authority to vote on any stockholder proposal if notice of the proposal is not received by us in accordance with the advance notice requirements of our bylaws discussed below.
 It is suggested that proponents submit their proposals by certified mail, return receipt requested.
 No stockholder proposals have been received for inclusion in this proxy statement.

 Our bylaws provide the manner in which stockholders may give notice of business and director nominations to be brought before an annual meeting.
 In order for an item to be properly brought before the meeting by a stockholder, the stockholder must be a holder of record at the time of the giving of notice and must be entitled to vote at the annual meeting.
 The item to be brought before the meeting must be a proper subject for stockholder action, and the stockholder must have given timely advance written notice of the item.
 For notice to be timely, it must be delivered to, or mailed and received at, our principal office at least 90 days but not more than 120 days prior to the first anniversary of the prior year's annual meeting date.
-Accordingly, for the 2015 annual meeting of stockholders, notice will have to be delivered or received by us no earlier than January 16, 2015 or later than February 15, 2015.
-If, however, the scheduled annual meeting date differs from such anniversary date by more than 30 days, then notice of an item to be brought before the annual meeting may be timely if it is delivered or received not earlier than the close of business on the 120th day and not later than the close of business on the later of the 90th day prior to the date of the annual meeting or, if less than 100 days' prior notice or public disclosure of the scheduled meeting date is given or made, the 10th day following the earlier of the day on which the notice of such meeting was mailed to stockholders or the day on which such public disclosure was made.
-The notice must set forth the information required by the provisions of our bylaws dealing with stockholder proposals and nominations of directors.
+Accordingly, for the 2016 annual meeting of stockholders, notice will have to be delivered or received by us no earlier than January 16, 2016 or later than February 15, 2016.
+If, however, the scheduled annual meeting date differs from such anniversary date by more than 30 days, then notice of an item to be brought before the annual meeting may be timely if it is delivered or received not earlier than the close of business on the 120th day and not later than the close of business on the later of the 90th day prior to the date of the annual meeting or, if less than 100 days' prior notice or public disclosure of the scheduled meeting date is given or made, the 10th day following the earlier of the day on which his provisions of our bylaws dealing with stockholder proposals and nominations of directors.
 All notices should be directed to James L. McCulloch, Secretary, Forum Energy Technologies, Inc., 920 Memorial City Way, Suite 1000, Houston, Texas 77024.
-Under current SEC rules, we are not required to include in our proxy statement any director nominated by a stockholder using this process.
-If we choose not to include such a nomi
+Under current SEC rules, we are not required to distribute its own proxy materials in connection with its solicitation of proxies with respect to that nominee.